-- Third-round pick (81st overall) by the St. Louis Rams in the 2005 NFL Draft who has started in all 158 appearances over his 12-year career and also started in his one postseason appearance. - Helped the Raiders rank tied for second-fewest sacks allowed (15) in 2019. - Became the first Bills offensive lineman to be selected to the three consecutive Pro Bowls since Ruben Brown. - Earned his first Pro Bowl honor in 2012 with the Miami Dolphins after starting all 16 contests for the second time in his career.
+- Third-round pick (81st overall) by the St. Louis Rams in the 2005 NFL Draft who has started in all 157 appearances over his 12-year career and also started in his one postseason appearance. - Helped the Raiders hold opponents without a sack in three consecutive contests (Week 5, 7 and 8). - Became the first Bills offensive lineman to be selected to the three consecutive Pro Bowls since Ruben Brown. - Earned his first Pro Bowl honor in 2012 with the Miami Dolphins after starting all 16 contests for the second time in his career.